-- Its body has seven ball bearings in it.
+- Its body has seven stainless steel ball bearings in it.
 Every part of the reel is set in place with machine precision.

-- Comes in gear ratios ranging from 5.1:1 to 6.2:1.
+- Comes in gear ratio ranging from 5.1:1 to 6.2:1.
 It can reel in the line at 25 to 40 inches per every crank turn.

 - Has a line capacity of 100 yards.

-- Has a ridiculously smooth and silent operation.
+- Has a ridiculously smooth drag and silent operation.

 - Its drag system is very precise and sensitive.